DavidNix/nix-personal-blog/content/about.md

 # Consulting

 I am available for part-time consulting for iOS.
 I have experience architecting iOS apps for long-term maintainability and stability.
 Please contact me using a method below.
-My first born and employment at [CirrusMD](http://cirrusmd.com) prevent me from contact work.
-And yes, recruiters, that means I’m not available for full-time hire either.
+My first born and employment at [CirrusMD](http://cirrusmd.com) prevent me from contract work.